 Please note that I did this port to TB3, because I am an XNote user.
 Consequently, XNote is currently in a maintenance phase and new features will primarily be added if someone is willing to contribute the necessary code.
 If you are interested in actively developing XNote, send me an e-mail.
 This add-on needs an active long-term maintainer.

-However, this section lists some issues gathered so far along with some comments or workarounds. - Question: I cannot see the XNote column with the icon indicating an attached note.
+However, this section lists some issues gathered so far along with some comments or workarounds.

-Solution: You have to add that column manually via a (left-)click on the rightmost icon in the column headers of the e-mail list (above the scrollbar). - Question: How can I get enable message highlighting for e-mails with attached notes?
+Solution: You have to add that column manually via a (left-)click on the rightmost icon in the column headers of the e-mail list (above the scrollbar). - Question: How can I get enable message highlighting (message tags) for e-mails with attached notes?

 - Starting with version 2.2.1, you can configure the storage path for your notes.
 By default, notes are stored in the "XNote" folder in your Thunderbird profile directory.
 In order to access the notes on a different computer or to share them with other users, configure the storage path to a mounted network drive, e.g., using WebDAV, Windows Share / Samba, or NFS.
 Beware that this might have a negative impact on the performance of the message list (scrolling) due to the network latency and the way how the XNote column is implemented.
 Another solution is to save the notes in a Dropbox folder.

 Answer: Changing this parameter does not automatically lead to an update of all your messages (could take quite some time anyway).
 The XNote tag is only assigned when opening a message with a note or creating a new note.
-To just search all messages containing a note, sort by the XNote column - Issue: If you upgrade XNote from some version < 2.1.0 to some version >= 2.1.0, your notes will miss the first 32 characters.
-The reason is that the original XNote developers changed the storage format with version 2.1.0.
+To just search all messages containing a note, sort by the XNote column - Question: Is it safe to allow several users to modify notes stored on a shared drive, possibly simultaneously?

 Solution: Please note that I provide the following without any warranties.